-A Blepharoplasty sculpts the eyelids.
+A Blepharoplasty shapes the eyelids.
 The word “blephara” is derived from the Greek word eyelid and “plasty” is to sculpt.

-A blepharoplasty is a great procedure to rejuvenate the upper face.
-In fact, upper eyelid blepharoplasty is one of the quickest and simplest procedures of the face, with the fastest recovery to get you looking fresh and rejuvenated.
+A blepharoplasty is a great anti ageing procedure to the upper face.
+In fact, upper eyelid blepharoplasty is one of the quickest and simplest procedures of the face, with the fastest recovery to get you looking fresh and less tired.
 The procedure can be performed under Local Anaesthetic in the office or with day surgery.
 All procedures do carry risks and these will be discussed with you.

-Eyelid surgery is a great option when you do not have the investment for a Facelift, but want a solution that is going to rejuvenate your look and make you feel confident.
+Eyelid surgery is an option when you do not have the investment of time for a Facelift, but want a solution that is going to reverse some ageing changes.
 Many of our patients opt for Upper Eyelid surgery before a family event like a wedding or prior to going on an overseas holiday.
 All procedures do carry risks and these will be discussed with you.

-Combining upper and lower eyelid surgery is a great way to refresh your look without undergoing a Facelift, and it will take away that “tired look”, and leave you looking rejuvenated and refreshed.
+Combining upper and lower eyelid surgery is a great way to improve your look without undergoing a Facelift, and it will take away that “tired look”, and leave you looking as fresh and less tired as possible.

 The Anatomy of the Ageing Eyelid